-BM (Performance), The University of Southern Mississippi
+BM and MME, The University of Southern Mississippi; PhD, Arizona State University

 Joyce McCall was appointed to the faculty of the University of Illinois in 2018.
 Prior to her appointment, she served as a postdoctoral resident scholar and visiting assistant professor in music education at the Indiana University Jacobs School of Music, where she taught introductory music teaching courses, advanced instrumental methods, and jazz methods.
 McCall also served as an assistant band director at MacArthur High School in Houston, Texas, and a woodwind and marching band specialist in Alabama, Arizona, and Mississippi.

 McCall’s research centers on issues of race, class, and culture, and cultural responsiveness.
 In addition, she investigates how digital music platforms might expand our perceptions of what artistry, creativity, and equity might look like in the 21st century music classroom.
 She has presented sessions and research at the American Educators Research Association, the National Association for Music Education, the Society for Music Teacher Education, the Midwest Band and Orchestra Clinic, and the Mountain Lake Colloquium.
 She published articles in the Journal of Music Teacher Education and the Pennsylvania Music Educators Association News.
 McCall hopes that her research will assist the music education profession in transforming music spaces and music-making practices that have historically suppressed racial, ethnic, and socioeconomic diversity into realities that are inclusive and socially conscious.